Medical Assistant (AAS)

 • The student must be 18 years of age at the time of program completion to sit for the NREMT exam (students 17 years of age are encouraged to contact the EMS director before registration.

-• Click on the link to view the estimated Cost of the 2023-2024 EMT Program (Pdf)
+• Click on the link to view the estimated Costs Fall 2025-2026 EMT Program

 • Click here for TICKET-EMT-REGISTRATION